m-rbt01/calculator/solution-plan.md

     CALL display and PASS output container and first operand plus symbol ENDFUNCTION

-FUNCTION evaluate operation takes operator click event
+FUNCTION evaluate operation TAKES operator click event
     SET operator node to event target
     IF second operand IS NOT empty THEN
         CALL operate on operation object